-The name reflects the structure of the input and the objective: $D$ is a \emph{draft schedule} of required trips, each specifying an edge that must be traversed at a particular time, and the goal is to \emph{complete} this draft schedule by finding walks that cover every demanded trip while remaining \emph{temporally edge disjoint}.
-We call the resulting set of temporal walks a \emph{schedule}.

-$\TEDSC$ directly models the goal of minimizing the number of walks needed to serve all passenger demands.
-In practice, however, driver availability is often the binding constraint, as drivers are subject to legal working-time regulations.
-This motivates two constrained variants: First, the length-constrained $\lenTEDSC$ problem, which adds the restriction that every walk can contain at most $h$ edges.
-Second, the lifespan-constrained $\lifeTEDSC$ problem, where every walk is allowed to be active for no more than $h$ time steps, meaning that the time difference between the start and end of a route cannot exceed $h$.
-Intuitively, $\lenTEDSC$ upper bounds the amount of time that a train travels on tracks, whereas $\lenTEDSC$ upper bounds the time spent traveling plus the time spent waiting at stations.
+$\TEDSC$ captures the combinatorial problem of constructing a minimum number of vehicle routes satisfying prescribed time-stamped traversals.
+In practice, however, vehicle operators' availability is often the binding constraint, as vehicle operators are subject to legal working-time regulations.
+This motivates two constrained variants: First, the length-constrained $\lenTEDSC$ problem, which adds the restriction that every walk in $S$ can contain at most $h$ temporal edges.
+Second, the lifespan-constrained $\lifeTEDSC$ problem, where every walk in $S$ is allowed to be active for no more than $h$ time steps, meaning that the time difference between the start and end of a route cannot exceed $h$.
+Intuitively, $\lenTEDSC$ bounds the amount of time that a vehicle travels on tracks, whereas $\lifeTEDSC$ bounds the time spent traveling plus the time spent waiting at stations.